On the adiabatic invariance of the action of a trapped wave: Introduction

 The paper is organized as follows.
-In Sect.~\ref{sect-fixed} and \ref{sect-moving}, we consider two particular cases of the problem discussed above; namely, the problems with a mass-spring system at a fixed and variable positions, respectively.
-The asymptotic solution for these cases is obtained in \cite{Gavrilov2024nody} in the framework of an approach common for both problems.
+In Sect.~\ref{sect-fixed} and \ref{sect-moving}, we consider two particular cases of the problem discussed above; namely, the problems with a mass-spring system at fixed and variable positions, respectively.
+The solutions for these cases are obtained in \cite{Gavrilov2024nody} within the framework of the asymptotic approach common to both problems.
 However, in the current paper, we consider these two cases separately.
 The problem in Sect.~\ref{sect-fixed} is treated as a reference problem.
 In Sects.~\ref{sect-form}, we provide the mathematical formulation of the problem.
-In Sects.~\ref{sect-trapped-fixed}--\ref{sect-asy-fixed}, we provide necessary facts to deal with asymptotic solution obtained in \cite{Gavrilov2024nody}.
-Knowing the asymptotic solution, in Sect.~\ref{sect-adibatic-fixed}, we introduce the corresponding adiabatic invariant and prove that this invariant is the trapped wave's action, i.e., the ratio of the mode energy and frequency.
-This knowledge we try to apply to the problem in Sect~\ref{sect-moving}.
+In Sects.~\ref{sect-trapped-fixed}--\ref{sect-asy-fixed}, we provide necessary preliminaries to deal with the asymptotic solution obtained in \cite{Gavrilov2024nody}.
+Knowing the asymptotic solution, in Sect.~\ref{sect-adibatic-fixed}, we introduce the corresponding adiabatic invariant and prove that the invariant is a function of the action of the trapped wave, i.e., the ratio of the mode energy to its frequency.
+In Sect~\ref{sect-moving}, we apply this approach to an extended problem in which the discrete sub-system can move along the continuous one.
 Again, in Sect.~\ref{sect-form-moving}, we provide the mathematical formulation of the problem.
-In Sects.~\ref{sect-trapped-moving}--\ref{sect-asy-moving}, we provide necessary facts to deal with the asymptotic solution obtained in \cite{Gavrilov2024nody}.
-In Sect.~\ref{sect-adibatic-fixed}, we try to re-obtain this solution, postulating that the trapped wave's action is an invariant, and demonstrate the difficulties in this way.
-Finally, in Sect.~\ref{sect-discuss}, we discuss some empirical observations that can allows one to solve the non-stationary perturbed problem without any calculations, knowing the solution of the non-stationary unperturbed problem where the system properties are constants.
+In Sects.~\ref{sect-trapped-moving}--\ref{sect-asy-moving}, we provide necessary preliminaries to deal with the asymptotic solution obtained in \cite{Gavrilov2024nody}.
+In Sect.~\ref{sect-adibatic-moving}, we attempt to re-derive this solution by postulating that the action of the trapped wave is an adiabatic invariant, and we demonstrate the difficulties associated with this approach.
+These difficulties arise from the ambiguity in selecting the appropriate energy functional for calculating the action; see also Appendix~\ref{App-BAD}.
+Finally, in Sect.~\ref{sect-discuss}, we introduce an effective Hamiltonian system which possesses the same adiabatic invariant, namely, the action, as the original system.
+The original system inherits some properties from this Hamiltonian system.
+This allows us to solve the non-stationary perturbed problem without any asymptotic calculations, given the solution of the non-stationary unperturbed problem with time-independent parameters.
+The motions in the effective Hamiltonian system are investigated in detail in Appendix~\ref{App-1d}.